To learn more about our slope rehabilitation services click here.

 Vegetation (trees, shrubs, grasses, flower and ground covers) helps stabilize slopes in numerous ways.
 Native plants provide wildlife habitat, are adapted to our native soils, can adapt better to climate disruptions, and interact with each other in ways hybrid/exotic plant communities do not.
 If you have indicators of potentially unstable slopes, call us.
-Peninsula Urban Forestry’s arborists and ecologists are trained in marine and freshwater shoreline processes and their plant communities.
+Peninsula Environmental Group’s arborists and ecologists are trained in marine and freshwater shoreline processes and their plant communities.

 Vegetation management of urban, forested, coastal, marine shorelines, freshwater shorelines, and other riparian zones should conserve and maintain plant cover to reduce surface soil erosion and landslide styled movements of soil.
 The relative effectiveness of vegetation in any site will be a function of quality of vegetation, topography, slope, hydrology, geology and soils.